Skip to main content

 Deliverables

-• Independent capability assessment report with testing results against representative inputs
+• Independent capability assessment report against representative inputs

-• MLOps maturity assessment: experiment tracking, model registry, retraining, monitoring
+• MLOps maturity scorecard: tracking, registry, retraining, monitoring

-• Training data provenance and data rights audit
+• Training data provenance and licensing risk report

 • Risk register with deal-breaker issues and negotiation-relevant findings